Skip to main content

 • ICE candidates

-If you want to use a Web component with WebRTC, you always need to create an ICE candidate after creating the Web component.
+To use a Web component with WebRTC, you always need to create an ICE candidate after creating the Web component.
 An ICE candidate describes the protocols and routing required for WebRTC to communicate with a remote device.
 To create an ICE candidate, click the Add ICE candidate button.

 img.png